James-Jared-AL/al_devops_test_2024/README.md

 4. If we were to containerize the website instead of using EC2, what hosting options could we consider?

 Thank you for participating in our assessment.
 We look forward to reviewing your submission and discussing your approach and solutions during the follow-up interview.

+## **Submission Instructions**

+1. **Commit Your Changes**:
+2. **Push Your Branch**:
+3. **Create a Pull Request**:
+    - Navigate to the 'Pull Requests' tab in the original repository.
+    - Click 'New Pull Request'.
+    - Set 'base' to the main branch of the original repository and 'compare' to your feature branch.
+    - Fill in the details and create the pull request.